gabywald/BioSilico/README.md

 Tests and learning on coding / programming (Java, Perl, I did some HyperTalk / HyperCard before that long ago) ; some studies on biochemistry and video games (Myst, Marathon, and the first Creature game) then bioinformatics.
 Find some old code here, and reviewed so far.

 Some parts where done in Java 1.4 (before the Generics of Java 1.5) !
 Some reviews for generics and some other for stream (Java 8 !).
-Adding some unit tests and more review !
+Adding some unit tests and more review ! (these were done in June and July 2020).

+More review were also done to get an "AntHill Example" (Ants and Plant in a small environment) in July to September 2020. [note at September 1st, 2020]

 ## Adding and notes about evolutions